Kaist-ICLab/FT-Xtraction/README.md

 ## Main Pages
 FT-Xtraction has three main pages.

 - **User Guide:** This page provides instructions on how to upload the videos and the supplementary files to the proper directories, as well as how to create custom features.
+These instructions are also written in the documentation.

 - **Feature Extraction:** This page is where you process your videos.
 Upon opening the page, you can see what videos can be processed, whether they have already been processed or not, and how many features have been processed.
 From here, you can select the video you want to process, the feature you want extracted, and the significant moments you want extracted.
 Once processing starts, a popup appears showing the processing progress as well as how much time is left until a given video is finished.
 Processing can be ended any time; all the features extracted until that point will still be saved in a CSV.
 Due to how the CSVs are created and how they are processed during video analysis, you must use this page to process your videos.